influxdata/docs-v2/content/influxdb/v2.2/reference/internals/metrics.md

 ### Task executor run queue delta

-Summary of duration (in seconds) between the task run's scheduled start time and the execution time.
+Duration (in seconds) between the task run's scheduled start time and the execution time.

 #### Example